experimentarium/times/docs/part-1/12-general-equilibrium.md

 period and on investments made in the current and the previous period.
 Depreciation leads to a reduction of the capital.
-This effect is taken into account by the capital survival factor$tsrv_{t}$, which describes the share of the capital or investment in period *t* that still exists in period *t+1*.
+This effect is taken into account by the capital survival factor$tsrv_{t}$, which describes the share of the capital or investment in period $t$ that still exists in period $t+1$.
 It is derived from the depreciation rate $depr$ using the following expression:

 $tsrv_{t} = (1 - depr)^{\frac{\left( d_{t + 1} + d_{t} \right)}{2}}$